 How Much Time Do You Need in Puerto Viejo?

-Since Puerto Viejo isn’t surrounded by plenty of other places to visit, I recommend staying for 3 days and 3 nights.
+Since it isn’t surrounded by plenty of other places to visit, I recommend staying in Puerto Viejo for 3 days and 3 nights.
 You can visit for less time than this, but getting here from San Jose isn’t quick, so you should ideally stay as long as possible to make the journey time worth it.

 3 full days in Puerto Viejo is the ideal amount of time to check out the sights, take a surf lesson, explore the nearby areas and do some relaxing.
 As I said earlier though, Puerto Viejo is incredibly popular with intermediate to advanced surfers, so if that’s you, you’ll probably want to stay for 5+ days.